Join our Lenten Campaign 2024.

-Spiritual reading is vital to the Christian life, and has been since the beginning of the Church.
+Spiritual reading has been vital to Christian life since the Church’s earliest years.
 St. Paul wrote to his disciple Timothy, “Attend to reading” (1 Tim 4:13).
-Since then, countless saints have proclaimed the benefits of reading spiritual books.
+Since then, countless saints have encouraged us to read spiritual books.

 I asked other Catholic parents and friends, and together we came up with this list of engaging “living books” that encourage a child’s life of faith.
 They’re books children can read on their own that will help them prepare for First Communion, learn about their faith, and grow closer to Jesus.

 If you’re looking for something similar for the children in your life, check out these 10 books of “spiritual reading” for children.

 1Patron Saint of First Communicants: The Story of Blessed Imelda Lambertini

 This book tells the story of Blessed Imelda, who desperately desired to receive Our Lord in Holy Communion, but lived in the 14th century when children could not receive Communion before age 14.
 It’s a moving story sure to inspire reverence and enormous gratitude for the Eucharist.

 A religious sister, Mother Mary Loyola, wrote this allegorical story as a catechetical tool for children.
 It has stood the test of time because of the beauty of its symbolism and the richness of its spiritual advice.
 There are versions for both girls and boys.

 This “adventure catechism” tells the story of two children who go on time-traveling escapades to learn about key periods in Church history.
 It’s an engaging, enjoyable story, and kids won’t soon forget the important lessons learned.